Illness & Outbreaks

 What if I feel unwell after arriving at school?

-This decision tree will help school staff determine who needs to be sent home if they do not pass a symptom screen upon arrival or if they begin to feel/appear unwell during the school day.
-The tool looks for critical, major and minor symptoms of COVID-19.
+This decision tree will help school staff determine who needs to be sent home if they begin to feel/appear unwell during the school day.
+The tool looks for major and minor symptoms of COVID-19.
 If the person has one or more of the symptoms that are not explained by a chronic condition, the student/staff member will be sent home.

 If I’m ill, how long do I need to stay home?